These AI photos of Trump being arrested are worryingly realistic

 Several people questioned whether or not a few of the images were real because they came across so realistically.

-Another Twitter user, who goes by The Infinite Dude, also posted a thread of photos he created using AI software showing Trump being arrested.
+Another Twitter user, who goes by The Infinite Dude, also posted a since deleted thread of photos he created using AI software showing Trump being arrested.

 Twitter’s Community Notes added a note to the photos highlighted that there was no indication that Trump had been arrested.